circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 ## Google Cloud

+Before deploying to Google Cloud, ensure that you have authenticated the `gcloud` command line tool.
+To do that, you can read the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/) document.

-Ensure that the Google Cloud SDK is installed in your primary container so that `gcloud` and all of the necessary tools for manipulating Kubernetes resources are at your disposal inside your deployment script/commands.
+In addition, ensure that the Google Cloud SDK is installed in your primary container so that `gcloud` and all of the necessary tools for manipulating Kubernetes resources are at your disposal inside your deployment script/commands.

 In the following example, if the build passes and the current branch was the master branch, CircleCI runs `deploy.sh` to do the actual deployment work.

 ```